chiuping24/Clang-Rewriter/README.md

 https://clang.llvm.org/get_started.html

 After the installation (CMake and build the VS solution), you will get several .h .lib ...
-Clang API Which is used in the following Rewriter.
+Clang API which is used in the following Rewriter.

+Also, Clang compilfer can be used in the terminal:
+>>clang --version
+clang version 6.0.0 (trunk 316540)
+Target: x86_64-pc-windows-msvc
+Thread model: posix
+InstalledDir: C:\build_Win64\Release\bin

+1. Build and run Example.cpp in VS2015
+  with the setting correctly:
+  a.
+Properties/C C++/General/Additional include directory
+    C:\llvm\tools\clang\include
+    C:\build_Win64\tools\clang\include
+    C:\build_Win64\include
+    C:\llvm\include

+  b.
+Properties/Linker/General/Additional library directory
+    C:\build_Win64\Release\lib

 Reference:
 https://kevinaboos.wordpress.com/2013/07/23/clang-tutorial-part-ii-libtooling-example/
+(The comment of)